Providing meaningful coaching while doubling team size during busy season

 “We’re at 55 agents during the height of the busy season,” said Rachel Livingston, Senior Director, Operations at Zola.
 “During the rest of the year, we’re at 27 full-time agents.”

 Zola’s new hire onboarding is a comprehensive, two-week process that offers a mix of in-class training, hands-on activities, and job shadowing.
 Agents even build their own wedding websites and registries to gain a better understanding of the customer journey.

 “When we bring new agents onboard, we want to empower them with technical and soft skills to succeed,” Livingston said.
 “Our goal is to give agents 80% of what they need to know and get them up and running.”

-After successfully completing new hire onboarding and training, agents are turned loose to begin interacting with customers.
+After successfully completing new hire onboarding and customer service training, agents are turned loose to begin interacting with customers.
 Zola’s QA team scores support tickets handled by new hires on a weekly basis so supervisors can share meaningful feedback during coaching sessions.
 Tickets handled by tenured agents are QA’d on a less frequent basis.